szymon2024/gps-labs/gps_lab03/README.md

 Output
 ------
-- signal transmission time by GPS clock [s]
+- signal transmission time by GPS clock
 - satellite position in ECEF [m] at transmission time

 Print of run